Javihaus/Auto-ML-app-with-dash/README.md

-# Developing and Deploying Dash via Heroku
+# AUTO ML APP: Developing and Deploying Dash via Heroku

-Creating a Dash app to check a pandas dataframe including a time series column with other numerical columns.
-Dash app allows to compare pair of columns and visualize each column's time series.
+Creating aN AUTO ML Dash from a dataset.
+Includes classification and time series alorithms.
+The app implements an explained-ML philosophy.
+Classification includes dimensionality reduction with t-sne for visualization and PCA.
+Classification uses simple Logistic Regression and Support Linear Vector.
+Time series include autocorrelation and XGBoost Regression.
+All algorithms intent to be explained.

+To deploy an app like this:

 1. Setup account on Heroku
 2. Create a new app and deploy using GitHub.
 Connect to your Github repo where app files are.